brandur/sorg/content/fragments/gh-ost.md

-**Addendum &mdash;** After a conversation with the original author of the article on gh-ost, I feel bad about the aggressive tone that this article originally conveyed, and have tried to correct my hubris by amending it accordingly.
+**Addendum &mdash;** After a conversation with the original author of the article on gh-ost, I feel bad about the aggressive tone that this article originally conveyed and have tried to correct my hubris by amending it accordingly.
 Changes are visible in its [Git history][history].

 [1] There are some limitations to online schema changes in Postgres, most